FudanMPL/Garnet/README.md

 ./Scripts/ring.sh -F ents_efficiency-iris
 ```

-iris coule be replaced by cancer, diagnosis, adult, kohkiloyeh, tic-tac-toe, wine or skin-segmentation
+You can replace 'iris' with other datasets (cancer, diagnosis, adult, kohkiloyeh, tic-tac-toe, wine or skin-segmentation) to evaluate on other datasets.

-#### (2) Hamada et al.'s framework
+#### (2) Hamada et al.'s Framework
-To verify the efficiency of Hamada et al.'s framework on a dataset (such as iris), run the following codes
+To evaluate the efficiency of Hamada et al.'s framework on the 'iris' dataset, execute these commands sequentially:

 ```
 python3 ./Scripts/data_prepare_for_efficiency.py iris